tintoy/seqlog/docs/migration.rst

 Migration guide from 0.4 to 0.5
 ===============================

-First of all, the official way to configure Seq is via
+First of all, the official way to configure Seq is via :func:`seqlog.configure_from_dict`

-.. autofunction:: seqlog.configure_from_dict

-Alternatively you can call
+Alternatively you can call :func:`seqlog.configure_from_file`.

-.. autofunction:: seqlog.configure_from_file

 .. warning:: DO NOT call :code:`logging.config.fromDict` directly.